realmacsoftware/RMUploadKit-SDK/README.md

 ##TODO

-* Move the guide from the .pages format into something nice like Markdown.
+* Move the guide from the .pages format into something nice like Markdown
+* Write an uninstall script and document its behaviour

 ##Acknowledgements